-Personal biases aside, Captain America is one of the best superheroes of all time.
+Personal biases aside, Captain America is one of the best superheroes ever.
 His role in comic books hasn’t deviated too much since his inception.
 He is the epitome of good.
 He possesses an unwavering commitment to doing what’s right.
-And more than these stands up for those who can’t stand up for themselves.
+And more than these, stand up for those who can’t stand up for themselves.

 Captain America has received a surge in popularity over the last near-decade due to his role in the MCU.
-As a consequence, more people are tuning in and seeing just how important he is in the war against evil.
+Consequently, more people are tuning in and seeing just how important he is in the war against evil.

 Very few superheroes are as identifiable as Batman.
-He, more than any hero ever created, has become a cultural icon.
-Batman has been trademarked, copyright protected, and duplicated because, well, he’s Batman.
+More than any hero ever created, he has become a cultural icon.
+Batman has been trademarked, copyright protected, and duplicated because he’s Batman.

 What makes him worthy of being called one of the greatest superheroes of all time isn’t his look.
 It isn’t the way that he attacks crime.
 It isn’t his gadgets.
-Nor is it the way in which his character has darkened over the years.
-What’s makes him one of the best superheroes of all time is his Rogue’s Gallery.
+Nor is it how his character has darkened over the years.
+What makes him one of the best superheroes of all time is his Rogue’s Gallery.

 Batman is here because there isn’t a single character who deals with more scum than he does